LSSTDESC/WeakLensingDeblending/docs/output.rst

 purity   float32 Purity of this source in the range 0-1 (equals 1 when grp_size is 1)
-snr_sky  float32 S/N ratio calculated by ignoring any overlaps in the sky-dominated limit snr_iso  float32 S/N ratio calculated by ignoring any overlaps and including signal variance snr_grp  float32 S/N ratio for this source within its group (equals snr_iso when grp_size is 1) snr_isof float32 Similar to `snr_iso` but including correlations with all fit parameters. snr_grpf float32 Similar to `snr_grp` but including correlations with all fit parameters.
+snr_sky  float32 S/N ratio calculated by ignoring any overlaps in the sky-dominated limit snr_iso  float32 S/N ratio calculated by ignoring any overlaps and including signal variance snr_iso2 float32 S/N ratio calculated by ignoring any overlaps and including signal+overlap variance snr_isof float32 Similar to `snr_iso` but including correlations with all fit parameters snr_grpf float32 Similar to `snr_grp` but including correlations with all fit parameters ds       float32 Error on scale dilation factor (nominal s=1) marginalized over flux,x,y,g1,g2 dg1      float32 Error on shear + component (nominal g1=0) marginalized over flux,x,y,scale,g1 dg2      float32 Error on shear x component (nominal g2=0) marginalized over flux,x,y,scale,g2 ds_grp   float32 Same as ds but also marginalizing over parameters of any overlapping sources dg1_grp  float32 Same as dg1 but also marginalizing over parameters of any overlapping sources dg2_grp  float32 Same as dg2 but also marginalizing over parameters of any overlapping sources
 ======== ======= ====================================================================================

+Values of -1 are possible for some of the pixel-level properties and indicate that a Fisher matrix inversion failed.
+This should normally open occur for the lowest signal-to-noise sources.

 You can load just the analysis results from the output file using, e.g.::